Mukhtar Shehu Idris: Career

 He served as a youth corps member at the Family Support Trust Fund.
 His first appointment was as an Assistant Supervisor with Chattered Bank Plc in Lagos from 1998 to 1999.
 He joined Northco Holdings as an Admin Officer in 1999 and moved to Intercellular Nigeria Plc as an Assistant Manager in 2001.
 He was the managing director of Flamingo Resource Ltd Kano from 2007 to 2011.

-In 2011, he was appointed as the Commissioner for Housing and Urban Development by Governor Abdul'aziz Abubakar Yari of Zamfara State and was made the Commissioner for Finance in 2015, a position he held till 2018.
+In 2011, he was appointed the Commissioner for Housing and Urban Development by Governor Abdul'aziz Abubakar Yari of Zamfara State and was made the Commissioner for Finance in 2015, a position he held till 2018.

 Politics

-His political career began in 2011 when he He was called to serve his state, Zamfara, in 2011 when he was appointed Commissioner for Housing and Urban Development at the inception of the administration of the present governor and in 2015 was reappointed as Commissioner for Finance.
-He contested for the Gusau/Tsafe Federal Constituency of Zamfara State on the platform of Peoples Democratic Party (PDP) but was not given the ticket.
+His political career began in 2011 when he was called to serve his state, Zamfara, in 2011 when he was appointed Commissioner for Housing and Urban Development at the inception of the administration of the present governor and in 2015 was reappointed Commissioner for Finance.
+He contested the Gusau/Tsafe Federal Constituency of Zamfara State on the platform of Peoples Democratic Party (PDP) but was not given the ticket.
 He later defected to the All Nigeria Peoples Party (ANPP).
 He won the governorship primaries of the All Progressive Congress (APC) for Zamfara State in October 2018.
 Alhaji Mukhtar was elected as the Governor of Zamfara State at the 2019 gubernatorial elections held on March 9, 2019.